-- 4.12 The prudent use of natural resources is an important aspect of sustainable development and in North Dorset the two key issues in this respect are the re-use of previously developed land and water use and management. - 4.13 National policy no longer adopts a 'brownfield first' approach to housing development, but the re-use of previously developed land is still supported by the NPPF.
-Paragraph 111 states: "Planning policies and decisions should encourage the effective use of land by re-using land that has been previously developed (brownfield land), provided that it is not of high environmental value.
-Local planning authorities may continue to consider the case for setting a locally appropriate target for the use of brownfield land." - 4.14 There are significant opportunities for brownfield regeneration in the District's four main towns, which reduce the need for greenfield development.
-The need for water efficiency and sustainable drainage systems (SuDS) is also an issue particularly in the Shaftesbury area, where such measures are required in order to ensure that development does not have an adverse impact on water flows in the River Avon Special Area of Conservation (SAC). - 4.15 The District's main towns are relatively self-contained; however, there are issues, such as levels of out-commuting from Shaftesbury and high levels of car use from Sturminster Newton.
-Settlements can be made more self-contained if communities are able to meet their needs locally and this can be achieved by ensuring that housing growth is matched by employment growth and that communities are provided with the facilities and infrastructure they require. - 4.16 This approach is supported by paragraph 37 of the NPPF, which states: "Planning policies should aim for a balance of land uses within their area so that people can be encouraged to minimise journey lengths for employment, shopping, leisure, education and other activities."
+- 3.17 The prudent use of natural resources is an important aspect of sustainable development and in North Dorset the two key issues in this respect are the re-use of previously developed land and water use and management. - 3.18 National policy no longer adopts a 'brownfield first' approach to housing development, but the re-use of previously developed land is still supported by the NPPF.
+Paragraph 111 states that 'planning policies and decisions should encourage the effective use of land by re-using land that has been previously developed (brownfield land), provided that it is not of high environmental value.
+Local planning authorities may continue to consider the case for setting a locally appropriate target for the use of brownfield land.' - 3.19 There are significant opportunities for brownfield regeneration in the District's four main towns, which reduce the need for greenfield development.
+The need for water efficiency and sustainable drainage systems (SuDS) is also an issue particularly in the Shaftesbury area, where such measures are required in order to ensure that development does not have an adverse impact on water flows into the River Avon Special Area of Conservation (SAC). - 3.20 The District's main towns are relatively self-contained; however, there are issues, such as levels of out-commuting from Shaftesbury and high levels of car use from Sturminster Newton.
+Settlements can be made more self-contained if communities are able to meet their needs locally and this can be achieved by ensuring that housing growth is matched by employment growth and that communities are provided with the facilities and infrastructure they require. - 3.21 This approach is supported by paragraph 37 of the NPPF, which states 'Planning policies should aim for a balance of land uses within their area so that people can be encouraged to minimise journey lengths for employment, shopping, leisure, education and other activities.'

-- 4.17 Delivering a more sustainable approach to transport is important, but achieving this is particularly challenging in rural areas such as North Dorset where poor access to services is a major issue.
-However, the need to travel can be reduced to some extent by focusing development on existing centres. - 4.18 This approach is also supported by the NPPF, paragraph 34 of which states:

-"Plans and decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised."

-- 4.19 Encouraging alternative modes of transport through innovative schemes (such as the North Dorset Community Accessible Transport (NORDCAT) initiative) and strategic projects (such as the North Dorset Trailway) also have an important role to play. - 4.20 The challenges are: to encourage the prudent use of resources, particularly previously developed land and water; to achieve higher levels of self-containment in settlements; and to develop a more sustainable transport network.
+- 3.22 Delivering a more sustainable approach to transport is important, but achieving this is particularly challenging in rural areas such as North Dorset where poor access to services is a major issue.
+However, the need to travel can be reduced to some extent by focusing development on existing centres. - 3.23 This approach is also supported by the NPPF, paragraph 34 of which states 'Plans and decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised.' - 3.24 Encouraging alternative modes of transport through innovative schemes (such as the North Dorset Community Accessible Transport (NORDCAT) initiative) and strategic projects (such as the North Dorset Trailway) also have an important role to play. - 3.25 The challenges are: to encourage the prudent use of resources, particularly previously developed land and water; to achieve higher levels of self-containment in settlements; and to develop a more sustainable transport network.

-Key Issue from National Policy - Delivering More Sustainable Patterns of Development
+Delivering More Sustainable Patterns of Development